HarikeshopGCEK/TAG_RACE_OUTREACH/README.md

 # WEBBOT - WiFi Controlled Robot

-This project is an ESP8266-based robot controller that allows you to control a robot over your WiFi network using a web browser.
+This project is an ESP8266-based robot controller that allows you to control a robot over WiFi using a web browser.
 The robot can move forward, backward, left, right, and stop via a simple web interface.

 ## Features

-- Connects to your existing WiFi network (Station mode)
+- ESP8266 creates its own WiFi network (Access Point mode)
 - Hosts a web server for robot control
 - Simple and responsive web-based control panel
 - Real-time control of motors via browser buttons